careful-with-that-axe-zz/gempage/README.md

 4. Add `gem 'gempage', :path => "vendor/gems/gempage-0.0.1"` to your Gemfile, then run `bundle`

-5. In your application directory, start rails console `rails console`
+5. Within terminal in your application root directory type and enter `gempage' to create the Gemfile HTML listing.

-6. Enter `Gempage.generate` which will create an HTML page in your public directory based.
+6. From within Rails console type and enter `Gempage.generate`.

 7. The page will be viewable at `http://{your_application_url}/gempage`